-R2 It is recommended that repairs to the water table coping stones are carried out including lifting, replacement (as necessary) and rebedding in a soft lime: sand mortar.
+- R2 It is recommended that repairs to the water table coping stones are carried out including lifting, replacement (as necessary) and rebedding in a soft lime: sand mortar. - 6.1.3 Plant growth is noted growing out of the side of the east water tabling to the vestry and should be removed at the next routine cycle of gutter clearance and maintenance. - Remove plant growth from vestry water tabling (east gable).